Children of Parents with Learning Disabilities

 Similarly, women with learning disabilities may be Adults at Risk and targets for men who wish to gain access to children for the purpose of sexually abusing them.

 Children may end up taking increasing responsibility for caring for themselves and, at times, for their siblings, parents and other family members.
-A referral to the local Young Carers Support Group may be appropriate.A learning disability is a lifelong condition, and parents may need long-term support, which will need to change and adapt as the developmental needs of a child changes as they grow.
-Assessments must therefore consider the implications for the child as they develop throughout childhood and will need to re-evaluate the child's circumstances from time to time.
-Children may exceed their parent's intellectual and social functioning at a relatively young age.
+A referral to the local Young Carers Support Group may be appropriate.A learning disability is a lifelong condition, and parents may need long-term ongoing support, which will need to change and to meet the developmental needs of a child as they grow.
+Assessments must therefore consider the implications for the child as they develop throughout childhood and services will need to re-evaluate the child's circumstances and clear plans should be in place on how this will be achieved.

 3. Indicators of Concern